 Many wheelchair users already know that cruising is one of the best ways to see the world.
 It is arguably also the easiest way to visit The Last Frontier in America, also known as Alaska.
 Having cruised to Alaska in 2016, this is easily one of my favorite destinations in the entire world.
+Considering the volume of Alaska cruises I book for my accessible travel agency clients, it’s a popular itinerary for wheelchair users as well!
 The scenery is jaw-dropping, and the people are so friendly and welcoming.
 However, there are a few things to take into consideration when picking the right cruise ship itinerary for an Alaska visit.
-Here are some tips for booking a great wheelchair accessible Alaska cruise.
+Here are some tips for finding a great wheelchair accessible Alaska cruise.

 Itinerary.
 Many Alaska cruise itineraries are similar from cruise line to cruise line with only minor variations.
 They usually involve three or four ports of call and cruising through one of the many glacier viewing areas where the sea is like glass.
 Typical ports of call include Juneau, Ketchikan, Skagway, Victoria, Icy Strait Point, and Sitka.
 What is crucial for wheelchair travelers to know and understand is that some ports of call in Alaska itineraries are tender only, and many others are either “dock or anchor” (D/A).
 A tender port means that the cruise ship anchors offshore, and passengers must be brought to shore on smaller boats called tenders.
 While some travelers who use collapsible wheelchairs and can negotiate a few steps can use tenders, tender boats are generally off-limits to electric scooter and power wheelchair users with very few exceptions.

 Ship Selection.
 Most of the bigger cruise lines, like Norwegian, Holland America, and Princess, have fully accessible ships on Alaska itineraries.
 However, some are newer and better than others.
-Each cruise line has a special needs department, and I highly recommend either of you contacting them or having your travel agent work with them to find out all the details of their accessible cabins.
+Each cruise line has a special needs department, and I highly recommend letting me help you to find out all the details of their accessible cabins.
 For example, I booked a balcony cabin on the Star Princess, and the threshold from the room to the balcony was too high for me to negotiate with my scooter.
 However, on a recent Royal Caribbean cruise in Scandinavia, the threshold was completely flat.
 These are the kinds of questions you want to ask before selecting a ship and a cabin.